abhiganit/EbolaCodes/NewModelCode/README.md

 Thursday 14th August: Rate of hospitalization should be fitted to data instead of assumed.

 Thursday 14th August: We assume that the hospital staff do not move to Hosp class, but remain with same transmission until funeral.
-In the "Cumulative Hospitalization Admissions" we need to assume the fraction of them who are hospitalized.
-I've assumed the same rate (theta) as rest of the population.
 But we need to reconsider the movement of these workers to the hospitalized class I think.
+In the cumulative hospitalizations I've assumed that all HCW that are sick go to the Ih class.
+We should make this symmetric with the rest of the model.

 Resolved issues